This list compiles all the resource lists from the five modules.

 510-642-9494

-Counseling and Psychological Services (CPS) provides brief counseling to students with personal, academic, and career concerns.
+Counseling and Psychological Services (CAPS) provides brief counseling to students with personal, academic, and career concerns.
 Professional counselors can meet with students to talk about a number of concerns such as adjusting to school, deciding on a career or major, dealing with family or relationship issues, and coping with personal crises.
-All undergraduate and graduate students are eligible for CPS services, regardless of their insurance coverage.
+All undergraduate and graduate students are eligible for CAPS services, regardless of their insurance coverage.

 Selected Resources from Counseling and Psychological Services: